 If you think about Lenovo, the ThinkPad series might be the first to pop in your head, and for obvious reasons.
-Lenovo’s premium laptop line offers some of the best typing experiences on any portable system, as well as immense processing power, making ThinkPads a preferred machine in businesses across the globe.
+Lenovo’s best laptop line offers some of the best typing experiences on any portable system, as well as immense processing power, making ThinkPads a preferred machine in businesses across the globe.
 Unfortunately, they cost an arm and leg.
 If you’re searching for something a tad more budget-friendly, the Lenovo IdeaPad 330 and Yoga 730 are excellent options.
 Both deliver the perfect blend of features and performance minus the premium price tag that can make a grown man cry.
 Save up to $1,310 when you get them on Amazon today.

 – $309, was $500